elRepoRey/Web3.CV/README.md

 Running the Application with Docker

 To run the application with Docker, follow these steps:

 1. Install Docker on your machine.
-2. Navigate to the root directory of the project in your terminal.
+2. Open the project in Visual Studio Code and navigate to the root directory of the project in your terminal.
-3. Build the Docker image by running the command: docker build -t delgado-app .
+3. Build the Docker images and run the project by running the command: `docker-compose up`
-4. Run the Docker image by running the command: docker run -p 8000:80 delgado-app
+   - The MongoDB database will be running on port 27017.
+   - The .NET API will be available on `https://localhost:8081`.
-5. Open your web browser and navigate to https://localhost:8081/swagger/index.html to view the application.
+4. Open your web browser and navigate to `http://localhost:8081/swagger` to access the Swagger UI for the API.
+5. Run the Blazor WebAssembly app "Delgado.Run" with HTTPS, preferably on port 7155, as this port is allowed in the CORS settings.
+You will need to do this separately from Docker, unless you add a service for it in the Docker Compose file.
+6. The homepage "Delgado.Run" is set to look for the API at `http://localhost:8081`.

 Technical Choices